Connect with us

 These syndromes represent one of the few instances where the influence of a single missing gene can be clearly observed.
 While both Angelman and Prader-Willi syndromes are associated with language, cognitive, eating and sleeping issues, they are also associated with clear differences in psychology and behavior.

-For example, with Angelman syndrome smile, laugh and generally want to engage in social interactions.
+For example, children with Angelman syndrome smile, laugh and generally want to engage in social interactions.
 These behaviors are associated with an increased ability to gain resources and investment from those around them.

 Children with Prader-Willi syndrome, on the other hand, experience tantrums, anxiety and have difficulties in social situations.
 These behaviors are associated with increased hardships on mothers early in the individual’s life, potentially delaying when their mother will have another child.
 This would therefore increase the child’s access to resources such as food and parental attention.